-The Riviera Maya has come back in vogue with the luxury jet-set after a short hiatus. in recent years, over-tourism of the area by predominantly american, all-inclusive vacationers has left the trend-setting luxe traveller looking elsewhere.
+Cancún, Mexico has come back in vogue with the luxury jet-set after a short hiatus.
+In recent years, over-tourism of the area by predominantly American, all-inclusive vacationers has left the trend-setting luxe traveller looking elsewhere.
 But the lure of the region’s stunning turquoise and impossibly clear Caribbean sea, white sand beaches and Mayan culture is just too much for us to keep away for long.
 A number of high-end, escapist options have emerged, intent on reimagining the Cancún experience to cater to the tastes of the more sophisticated traveller.

 But unlike in Asia, there were no clasp-handed hostesses with scented wet towels and welcome refreshments here.
 Check-in was satisfactorily efficient and simple.
 There is one softer custom the team has adopted, a legacy from the hotel’s first general manager.
-They all hold their right hand to their heart when they greet you, a lovely touch that after three nights I was doing myself.
+They all hold their right hand to their heart when they greet you, a lovely touch that after three nights we were doing ourselves.
 It’s not a Mayan thing, but actually a tradition from Malaysia.
 It means that every human interaction is taken to heart.

 Perhaps the understated check-in was so as not to overshadow what was to come – our sumptuous ocean suite.
 Just under a thousand square feet, taking nods from the lobby’s positive, open-plan flow of energy, it came complete with rustic, but gorgeous décor, an enormous bed and huge sliding doors that allowed us to wake up to the resort’s biggest geographical selling point: the sea.
 What really captivated us was the suite’s private sun terrace, pretty much the same size as the room again.
 Here we soaked up the sun in private whilst still being able to experience the buzzy feel of the resort, with the beach just below and the resort’s signature, black swimming pool and swim-up bar in the distance. in fact, the ocean suite is not the highest of the property’s room classes, there are also residences and private villas with infinity plunge pools for the real braggarts among us.